 Microsoft Azure Government uses same underlying technologies as global Azure, which includes the core components of Infrastructure-as-a-Service (IaaS), Platform-as-a-Service (PaaS), and Software-as-a-Service (SaaS).
 Both Azure and Azure Government have the same comprehensive security controls in place, as well as the same Microsoft commitment on the safeguarding of customer data.
-Whereas both cloud environments are assessed and authorized at the FedRAMP High impact level, Azure Government provides an additional layer of protection to customers through contractual commitments regarding storage of Customer Data in the United States and limiting potential access to systems processing Customer Data to screened US persons.
-These commitments may be of interest to customers using the cloud to store or process data subject to US export control regulations such as the EAR, ITAR, and DoE 10 CFR Part 810.
+Whereas both cloud environments are assessed and authorized at the FedRAMP High impact level, Azure Government provides an additional layer of protection to customers through contractual commitments regarding storage of customer data in the United States and limiting potential access to systems processing customer data to screened US persons.
+These commitments may be of interest to customers using the cloud to store or process data subject to US export control regulations.

 Export control implications

 Customers are responsible for designing and deploying their applications to meet US export control requirements such as the requirements prescribed in the EAR, ITAR, and DoE 10 CFR Part 810.
 In doing so, customers should not include sensitive or restricted information in Azure resource names, as explained in Considerations for naming Azure resources.

 Azure Government services operate the same way as the corresponding services in global Azure, which is why most of the existing online Azure documentation applies equally well to Azure Government.
 However, there are some key differences that developers working on applications hosted in Azure Government must be aware of.
 For detailed information, see Guidance for developers.
 As a developer, you must know how to connect to Azure Government and once you connect you will mostly have the same experience as in global Azure.
 Table below lists API endpoints in Azure vs. Azure Government for accessing and managing various services.